See JDK 7 and JRE 7 Installation Guide for general information about installing JDK 7 and JRE 7.

 A: Every time you launch a Java applet or a Java Web Start application, the system first launches your program and then, in the background (so that performance of your Java application is not impacted), it determines if it has checked in the last 7 days for a Java update.

 If an update is available, a Software Update window appears.

 Selecting Install Update brings up a Downloading update progress bar.

 After the download has completed, a window pops up, asking if you want to install and relaunch.
-Once the update is installed, the application will be relaunched.
-If viewing an applet, the browser will be relaunched.
-In either case, you may want to finish your work before clicking Install and Relaunch.
+You might want to finish your work before clicking Install and Relaunch.

 Note that, if the application or applet does not automatically relaunch, be sure to manually relaunch so you can take advantage of the latest JRE.

 If you choose Skip This Version, but later decide to check for an update, you can launch the Java Control Panel by clicking the Java icon in System Preferences.
 Go to the Update tab to initiate an update check.

 If you choose Remind Me Later, you will be reminded of the update the next time you run Java.